hzeller/stuff-org/README.md

         Directory with component images (default "img-srv") -logfile string
-        Logfile to write interesting events
+        Logfile to write interesting events -bind-address string
-  -port int
-        Port to serve from (default 2000)
+        Port to serve from (default ":2000") -site-name string
-  -site-name string
         Site-name, in particular needed for SSL -ssl-cert string